chadwickbureau/chadwickbureau.github.io/doc/historical.md

 especially for leagues where official averages were not published, or were sketchy or otherwise clearly unreliable.
 We produce updated versions of a league-season at the league-season level.
-This means that, until we have worked through a league-season completely, it is possible
-- and in many situations probable - that player lists or statistical totals for that league-season are incomplete.
+This means that, until we have worked through a league-season completely, it is possible, and in many situations probable, that player lists or statistical totals for that league-season are incomplete.